Psychology, Counseling, and Special Education

 Hours: 3

 Provides for continued development and practice of skills learned in COUN 516 and COUN 548.
-Students develop conceptual and professional skills related to their practice at a field site and practice various specified counseling and related activities during a minimum of 100 hours at an agency or educational setting.
+Students develop conceptual and professional skills related to their practice at a field site and practice various specified counseling and related activities during a minimum of 100 hours at an agency.
 Graded as Satisfactory or Unsatisfactory.
 Prerequisites: COUN 548 with a grade of B or better.
-Corequisites: COUN 548.

 COUN 552 - Internship